Celebrating Valentine’s Day with Kids

 - Lunch Notes: These aren’t an activity for the evening, of course, but they are a great way to show some love throughout the month!
 You can throw them in lunchboxes or pass them out at the breakfast table.
 Get your Valentine’s Day lunch notes.

-READ ALSO: Simple DIY Command Center & Chore Chart – A simple solution to organize a busy family.
+READ ALSO: Simple Family Command Center – A simple solution to organize a busy family.

 The Purpose of the Memories